Randall Cobb Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Randall Cobb Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-There will be player prop bets available for Randall Cobb ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
-NFC North rivals square off in Week 6 when Cobb and the Green Bay Packers (4-1) meet the Chicago Bears (3-2) at Soldier Field.
+There will be player prop bet markets available for Randall Cobb ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+NFC North rivals square off in Week 6 when Cobb's Green Bay Packers (4-1) play the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.